William Shakespeare

 The sometimes surprising things said about him

-Despite his current reputation as the greatest writer in the English language, perhaps in any language, William Shakespeare has also had his critics—both in earlier and in modern times.
-Here's a selection of quotations from prominent figures with varying assessments of the Bard's work.
+Despite his current reputation as the greatest writer in the English language, perhaps in any language, William Shakespeare has also had his critics—in both earlier and modern times.
+Here's a selection of quotations from writers, rivals, critics and other commentators with varying assessments of the Bard's work.

 He was not of an age, but for all time!